Rider's Guide Text Page - Access Services : ASI

 If you are unable to take a trip you have scheduled, call the reservation number as soon as possible to cancel your trip.
 Please be prepared to give the Reservationist your:

-> If you were approved to have a personal care attendant travel with you, your Access Rider ID Card will say so.
+If you were approved to have a personal care attendant (PCA) travel with you, your Access Rider ID Card will say so.
 The personal care attendant rides free.
+To add PCA to your Access Rider ID, please call Access Customer Service.

 Traveling With Children: Children may be eligible for Access.
 If your child uses Access and is five years of age or younger, an adult personal care attendant must accompany the child.
 All eligible riders, regardless of age, must pay the fare.
 Personal care attendants ride for free.
 When scheduling a trip, please be sure to inform the Reservationist that the child will be traveling with an attendant.

-Children five years of age or younger scheduled to travel with eligible riders ride for free.
-Older children must pay the fare if they travel as a guest with an eligible rider.
+Children six (6) years of age or younger may travel for free with an eligible rider.
+Children seven (7) years or older must pay the fare if they travel as a Guest of an eligible rider.
+Children can also travel as a personal care attendant, when needed.

 Paying for Your Ride

 Your one-way fare is based on the distance that you travel.
-Please see pages 10–11.
+Please see page 10.

 How to Pay for Your Ride: